dnp3/opendnp3-guide/docs/api/logging.md

 ### Listening

-You can bind to the opendnp3 log stream by calling passing a `shared_ptr<ILogHandler>` into the  `DNP3Manager` constructor.
+You can bind to the opendnp3 log stream by passing a `shared_ptr<ILogHandler>` into the  `DNP3Manager` constructor.
 This interface just has a single method:

 ```c++